ROKT/rokt-sdk-react-native/RoktSampleApp/README.md

 ## Resident Experts

 - Thomson Thomas - thomson.thomas@rokt.com
-- Danial Motahari - danial.motahari@rokt.com
-- Sahil Suri - sahil.suri@rokt.com
+- James Newman - james.newman@rokt.com

 ## Overview
 The RoktSampleApp includes bare-minimum UI to demonstrate the usage of React Native SDK for our partners and testing